ebadi/che-test/README.md

     //128.
 Answer to Dirk - Add the link to the website about  : FIXED
     //131.
 Answer to Stewart : FIXED
     //132.
 Cleanup console.log : FIXED
+    //139.
+Be clear on if we are logged in : FIXED
+    //138.
+Solving last puzzle of the level, moves you to the next level : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy